SureshGoudappanavar/Sudoku-Solver/README.md

 # Suduko-Solver
-This is a Suduko Solver Writen in Java Programming
+This is a Sudoku Solver Writen in Java Programming